muzzley/yun-muzzley-lock/README.md

 4) Complete the folowing fields "Profile Photo URL", "Channel Photo URL" and "Tile Photo URL" with some product images URLs.
 This images will appear on the Muzzley app then the user will add a new device, and on the respectve devices list.

 5) The "Interface UUID" refers to the Muzzley interface that will be presented to the end user.
-You can update this field later, after reading our Interface documentation [here](http://clients.muzzley.com/documentation#interfaces), and implemeting you own interface.
-For now, please continue with the following steps to create your Muzzley App.
+You can update this field later, after reading our Interface documentation [here](http://clients.muzzley.com/documentation#interfaces), and implementing you own interface.
+For now, the html, css and javascript code used for this example is provided in the widget folder, and can be used to create your first Muzzley widget.

 6) Select the "Device discovery" as "UPNP".
 This is the method used by the Arduino Ciao Muzzley connector to authenticate the device in your local network.